 As someone who has listened to hundreds of audiobooks, the answer to this question is that it depends.

-Willingham says that audiobooks and print books seem to be equivalent for narrative texts but not for expository prose.
+Willingham says that audiobooks and print books seem to be equivalent to narrative texts but not to expository prose.
+In other words, they seem to work for fiction and narrative non-fiction but may not work as well for informational non-fiction.

 “Stories tend to be more predictable and employ familiar ideas, and expository essays more likely include unfamiliar content and require more strategic reading,” he explains.

-While I have tried to listen to some nonfiction prose on audio, if I really liked the book, I end up buying the physical book because I know that will be the best format if I want to reference it later.
+While I have tried to listen to some nonfiction prose on audio, if I really liked the book, I ended up buying the physical book because I knew that would be the best format if I wanted to reference it later.

 It also depends on the audiobook narrator.
 In many cases, the narrator’s voice is perfect for the book, and sometimes it doesn’t quite work.

 For example, I recently listened to The Ocean at the End of the Sea by Neil Gaiman.
-Gaiman likes to read his own books, but I found it difficult to listen to at times.
+Gaiman likes to read his own books, but I sometimes found it challenging to listen to.

 Why Audiobooks Have Become So Popular: A Brief History